lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-63.md

    ![](assets/63-cloud-service3.png)

-The next step is to [Create integration in Adobe I/O Console](#createnewintegration) and then you can continue to configure the cloud service.
+The next step is to [Create integration in Adobe I/O Console](#createnewintegration) and then you can continue to configure the Brand Portal cloud service.

-### Create integration {#createnewintegration}
+### Create integration in Adobe I/O Console {#createnewintegration}

-Create new integration in Adobe I/O. The integration generates API Key, Technical Account Id, Organization Id, and Client Secret key which is required in configuring Brand Portal cloud service.
+The integration generates API Key, Technical Account Id, Organization Id, and Client Secret key which is required in configuring Brand Portal cloud service.

-1. Login to Adobe Console with account having system administrator privileges on the IMS organization of the Brand Portal tenant.
+1. Login to Adobe Console with system administrator privileges on the IMS organization of the Brand Portal tenant.

    Default URL: [https://console.adobe.io/](https://console.adobe.io/)